saibhanumuttevi/Visualization-of-data/README.md

-# virtualization of data
+# Visualization of Data

-This project simply changes a excel data to an nice and good looking graphical view
+This project works on the principles of Data Analytics and Visualization.

+Project Modules include,
+ Data Intake
+ Data Management
+ Data Analytics and
+ Visualization

 Running:
 for running this just run the .bat file available